danielmmckeown/hazbuddy/README.md

     The rest of the JavaScript handles form validation, navigation, and real-time input validation as before.

 By adding a progress bar, you provide a visual indicator of the user's progress through the form, enhancing the user experience.

+## Explanation - Real Time Validation

+validateInput Function

+: This function checks the validity of a single input field and adds or removes the invalid

+class based on the validity.
+validateStep Function

+: This function validates all input fields in the current step by calling validateInput

+for each input.
+It also includes custom validation logic for specific steps. nextStep and prevStep Functions

+: These functions handle navigation between steps, ensuring that validation is performed before moving to the next step.
+Form Submission

+: The form submission event listener ensures that the inputs in the current step are valid before submitting the form.
+Real-time Validation

+: The input

+event listener is added to the form to validate input fields in real-time as the user types.
+This listener calls validateInput

+for the target input field whenever the input event is triggered.